 Usage Metrics of Report and Dashboard, even after customizing, shows only usage of the content in the current workspace, not all workspaces.

-On the other hand, if you have access to the Power BI Administrator account, under Admin Portal, you can find the usage metrics of all reports and dashboard across the tenant;
+On the other hand, if you have access to the Power BI Administrator account, under Admin Portal, you can find the usage metrics of all reports and dashboards across the tenant;

-The challenge with this report is that there are not many customizations you can do here.
+The challenge with this report is that you cannot make many customizations here.

 The usage metrics in the Admin Portal gives you the metrics related to all content in Power BI tenant, but it is not customizable, and lots of details are missing.

-So considering the two points above; we are looking for a way to get a usage metrics report which gives us information about all activities in Power BI tenant.
+So considering the two points above, we are looking for a way to get a usage metrics report which gives us information about all activities in the Power BI tenant.
 Let’s check to see how it is possible.

 Power BI service leverages the office 365 logging system.
-As a result, the Power BI activities are already logged into Office365, you just need to find them.
+The Power BI activities are already logged into Office365; you just need to find them.
 If you have an account with sufficient privilege to the audit log, you can go to Admin Portal, and under Audit Log,

 This will open the Audit Log Search in the Office portal

-Now you can search for the activities by selecting it in the activities drop-down list,
+Now you can search for the activities by selecting them in the activities drop-down list,

-You can also add other criteria such as start and end date of your search, and users to search through. here is an example output;
+You can also add other criteria, such as your search’s start and end date and users to search through. here is an example output;

-This output can be then exported to be used as a source of a Power BI report.
+This output can then be exported as a source of a Power BI report.
 However, you cannot export all Power BI activities of all users.
 You will get an error like this: